 I guess I was fortunate, in a sense.
 Although, no one cared what had happened to so many people It could be because there were so many weird things going on in the world.
 Hurricanes, tsunamis, wars, political upheaval, borders violated .
 Everyone seemed to be at each other’s throats.
 Blogs, tweets, and social media was exploding.

 Since the best preachers weren’t around, and since I was retired, I got the call to fill pulpits around the country.
 They strangely were positioned in a crescent from Alabama to Pennsylvania.
 My first stop was in a tiny rural town called Ephesus, on the eastern border of Alabama.

-I had already preached the section of Revelation that applied to one church just like the one in Ephesus.
+I had already preached from the section of Revelation that applied to a church just like the one in Ephesus.
 I had been in touch with the pastor.
 I was filling in because he was recouping from his own heart operation.
 He was about my age and had been pastoring at Ephesus for about a decade.
 He lost his wife about the same time that I did.
-It had been a year now.
+It had been a week now.
 Same thing, the dogs were wailing and peppers were boiling over on the stove.

 The pastor had found a blog on the internet called “Spiritual Rants.”
 He loved it.
 Apparently, it had been written at the end of the last age.
 He was intrigued by the clarity of its Bible interpretation.
 As a result, he found the true grace of God.